r0xen/concierge/README.md

 # Concierge

-Concierge is a personal Telegram bot that helps smart social media manager manager their instagram accounts.
+Concierge is a personal Telegram bot that helps smart social media manager manage their instagram accounts.

   - Everything in one chat: DMs, comments
   - Answer your notification directly on telegram